Rishabhjain2010/Kubernetes/kubernetes.md

    -API Server (kube-apiserver):

-    -The front-end of the Kubernetes control plane.
+    1. The front-end of the Kubernetes control plane.
-    -Exposes the Kubernetes API, handling REST operations, and acting as the primary interface for users and cluster components.
+    2. Exposes the Kubernetes API, handling REST operations, and acting as the primary interface for users and cluster components.

    -etcd: